Khakai/khakai.github.io/content/posts/lovetok/index.md

 categories: [HTB]
 ---

-> **[LoveTok](https://app.hackthebox.com/challenges/lovetok)** is an easy web exploitation challenge which makes use web shells to extract sensitive data from a web server.
+> **[LoveTok](https://app.hackthebox.com/challenges/lovetok)** is an easy web exploitation challenge on HTB which makes use web shells to extract sensitive data from a web server.

 ## Walkthrough
 The LoveTok website.